T-Systems-MMS/otc-nextcloud/README.md

 1. Navigate to RDS and create a DB Instance
 2. Choose a DB Instance Name
-3. Choose the "DB Instance Type" Single for development or testing scenerios.
+3. Choose the "DB Instance Type" _Single_ for development or testing scenerios.
 This is cheaper.
 4. You can use the cheaper Storage Type "Common I/O" and the smallest possible Memory.
 According to Nextcloud 20GB per User is enough for the beginning.
-5. Be sure that your created VPC will choosen
+5. Be sure that your created VPC will choosed
 6. Choose an Administrator Password and click "Create Now"
 7. Check the Details and Submit if everything is fine
    <details>